 Living a good, deliciously organic life as The Ethical Hedonist and The Organic Girl Reporter (TOGR) is a way of life!
 Since I was 17 and a half, I’ve been living a truly, madly, deeply organic and passionate real foodie life.
 Come along with me each month, as I personally share the highs and lows of my journalistic adventures, and the very best of organic and biodynamic and circular economy heritage brands, icons, national treasures, and slow travels to report on how to live like an Ethical Hedonist – and now you can get the organic -t-shirt!

-Hot off the press, we have just launched the first collection of our magazine slogan as organic, circular economy t-shirts in collaboration with @teemill to help fund #moregoodjournalism and first paid editorial assistant internship for the next year for Gwyneth Duesbery, my talented new editorial assistant and all-round magazine girl Friday.
+Hot off the press, we have just launched the first collection of our magazine slogans as organic, circular economy t-shirts in collaboration with @teemill to help fund #moregoodjournalism and our first paid editorial assistant internship for the next year for Gwyneth Duesbery, my talented new editorial assistant and all-round magazine girl Friday.
+Gwynnie came to us as a budding undergraduate editorial intern whilst studying for her degree in journalism and communications at Kingston University.
 We hope you love the result.
 Which Ethical Hedonist T-shirt will you flaunt?

 For more Ethical Hedonist organic tees, jumpers, and accessories, visit our Teemill store.

 Once upon a time when I was an aspiring student, cub reporter, I fell madly in love with marvellously sticky, fat, wholemeal organic Chelsea buns.
 They were streaked with caramelised apple and swirls of aromatic cinnamon from a higgeldy piggedly Hogwarts bakery in my university town Bangor, in the foothills of Snowdonia-land.
 If I close my eyes I can still taste those sweet, remarkably filling masterpieces of the baker’s art!